arduino/arduino-pro-content/content/tutorials/portenta-h7/por-openmv-fd/content.md

 ![The HAAR Cascade Process](assets/por_openmv_haar_cascade.svg)

-# Face Detection
+# Configuring the Development Environment

-In this section you will learn how to use the built-in ...
+If you haven't installed the OpenMV IDE yet, please have a look at the tutorial XYZ...

 ## 1. Prepare the Script